jamiehenzy/Genome_analysis_DGE/Reads_to_counts.md

 2. What is the path for your indexed human genome files?
+To save space on the cluster, use the set of indexed files in our courses data/hu_genome/ref folder
-path:
+Path: `/courses/BIOL3411.202610/data/hu_genome/ref`
 If you do not have the indexed files already, write the UNIX command for copying them from the course files to your own directory of choice:
 command: